sickle-in-africa/sia-database-workshop/README.md

 # SickleInAfrica Database workshop | December 2021

-This repository is provides a simple example script that demonstrates a simple data cleaning procedure.
+This repository provides a simple example script that demonstrates a simple data cleaning procedure.

 The data is taken from the UCI machine learning library: https://archive.ics.uci.edu/ml/datasets/heart+disease